After The Avalanche

 Resuscitation

-The PDFs located below are meant for printing off, sharing with your partners, and using to review the lifesaving steps on how to perform Basic First Aid for your partner caught and injured in an avalanche.
+The PDFs and images located below are meant for printing off, sharing with your partners, and using to review the lifesaving steps on how to perform Basic First Aid for your partner caught and injured in an avalanche.

-Initial REscue
+Initial Rescue

 Avalanche Resuscitation